gardenlinux/gardenlinux/docs/reference/testing/developing-tests.md

 #### 3. Be very strict about declaring if they mutate system state

-- Use appropriate markers (`@pytest.mark.modify`, `@pytest.mark.root`) to declare system modifications
+- Use appropriate markers (`@pytest.mark.modify`, `@pytest.mark.root`) to declare system modifications, as per [ADR-0007](../../adr/0007-non-invasive-read-only-testing.md)
 - Document (`reason=`) why system modifications are necessary
 - Ensure tests clean up after themselves.
-  - If new functionality is added, check if `tests/plugins/sysdiff.py` collects modifications.
+  - If new functionality is added, check if `tests/plugins/sysdiff.py` collects modifications, as specified in [ADR-0022](../../adr/0022-test-ng-system-state-diffing.md).

 #### 4. Only run as root when needed